2026 Georgia gubernatorial election

-The 2026 Georgia gubernatorial election will take place on November 3, 2026, to elect the governor of Georgia, with primary elections to be held on May 19, 2026.
-Incumbent Republican governor Brian Kemp is term-limited and cannot seek re-election to a third consecutive term.
+The 2026 Georgia gubernatorial election will take place on November 3, 2026, to elect the governor of Georgia.
+Incumbent Republican governor Brian Kemp is ineligible to seek re-election to a third consecutive term.
+Primary elections were held on May 19, 2026, with a primary runoff held on June 16.
+Rick Jackson and Burt Jones received the most votes in the first round of the Republican primary, but failed to reach the 50% threshold, causing a runoff which Jackson won.
+Jackson will face off against Democratic nominee Keisha Lance Bottoms in November.

+The 2026 gubernatorial primary was the first time that Democratic turnout exceeded that of Republicans since 2006.

+If elected, Lance Bottoms would be the first female and first African-American governor of Georgia, as well as the first female African-American governor in United States history.

 Background

-Georgia is considered a swing state at the federal level, but the state has maintained a Republican lean at the state level, with Republicans holding all state-wide seats in the 2022 midterms, where incumbent governor Brian Kemp was re-elected in a rematch against Democrat Stacey Abrams by a 7.5 percent margin.
-Republicans also control both the state senate and house of representatives.
-A year prior to the elections, the 2025 Georgia Public Service Commission special election resulted in two Democrats being elected to the Commission.
-This was the first time that Democrats won any seats on the PSC since the 2000 elections or any statewide non-federal offices since the 2006 elections.
+Georgia is considered a swing state at the federal level, but the state has maintained a Republican lean at the state level, with Republicans holding all statewide executive offices in the 2022 midterms, where incumbent governor Brian Kemp was re-elected in a rematch against Democrat Stacey Abrams by a 7.5 percent margin.
+Republicans also control both the state senate and House of Representatives, together with Kemp's governorship establishing a government trifecta, alongside an all but one Republican pick on the state's supreme court.
+A year prior to the 2026 elections, the 2025 Georgia Public Service Commission special election resulted in two Democrats being elected to the Commission, both by landslide victories, and marking the first time that Democrats won any seats on the PSC since the 2000 elections or any statewide non-federal offices since the 2006 elections.
+Democrats have not won a gubernatorial election in Georgia since 1998.